ATTORNEYS: MR RINALDI EROTICA

-“Yes, yes, Samantha, use the large mahogany table, just remove the lamps.
-There should be room for four chairs, that’s fine.
-Thank you, sweetheart,” as he moved down the long corridor toward his well-appointed office.
+“Yes, Samantha… Sam!
+Use the mahogany table, just remove the lamps.
+There should be room for four chairs.”

 I dialed up our caterer and ordered the lobster salad with grilled lamb chops for four because I interpreted that with four chairs his two partners, Setterling and Levin would be in attendance.
-Mr. Roberts liked it when I filled in the blanks.
+Mr. Rothschild likes it when I filled in the blanks.

 The following morning, just before noon, two men arrived in my reception area.
-One was Franco Rinaldi and the other Franco introduced as his son Andre.
-I had not planned on a fifth for lunch, so I asked the young Mr. Rinaldi if he was planning on staying.
+One was Franco Rinaldi and the other he introduced as his son Andre.
+I had not planned on a fifth for lunch and asked the young Mr. Rinaldi if he planned on staying.

 I was thinking I wouldn’t mind entertaining Andre at all.
 He was about twenty-five years old and carried himself like a GQ male.
-Slicked back hair, skin carved into his bone structure, with black eyebrows that lent him the image of Al Pacino playing the role of Michael in Godfather II.
+Slicked back hair, carved bone structure, with black eyebrows that lent him the image of Al Pacino playing the role of Michael in Godfather II.

 I couldn’t imagine him sitting still for any length of time.
 Too bad.

-His father gave a tug on his trousers and in a dignified manner took a seat smoothing his silk tie.
+His father gave a tug on his trousers and took a seat, smoothing his silk tie in a dignified manner.

-She stood, strolling from behind her desk showing off her long legs and good taste in shoes.
+I stood and strolled from behind my desk, showing off my good taste in shoes.

-She smiled her best smile and turned her back to let him watch her backside as she crossed the room.
-She stopped to fiddle with the flowers on her desk for a moment, but her phone rang.
+I smiled my best smile and turned my back to let him watch my backside while I crossed the room, then fiddled with the flowers on my desk for a moment.

-After jotting a note, I started to stand back up again, but Mr. Lawrence came in all needy asking me to hold his messages.
-By the time we were done, Andre was gone!
+My phone buzzed.
+After jotting a note, I stood up again, but Mr. Lawrence strolled in and asked me to hold his messages.
+When we finished, Andre had gone!

-Sadly, when I returned I was surprised to find that both Mr. Rinaldis were gone!
-I plopped down behind my antique desk, pulled out my sketchbook, lazily drawing the lines of the glass vase and pretty white tulips sent me by one of the attorneys I had dated.
-It was actually an apology that didn’t even touch the enormity of his error.
+I returned to find that both Mr. Rinaldi’s had left.
+I plopped down behind my antique desk, pulled out my sketchbook and drew the lines of the glass vase and pretty white tulips sent me by an attorney; an apology that didn’t touch the enormity of his error.